Tech-N-Science/FunwithScience/README.md

 18. Click on `Create pull request`.

 Congratulations🎉, you have made a PR to the FunwithPhysics.
-Wait for your submission to be accepted and your PR to be merged by a maintainer.
+Wait for your submission to be accepted and your PR to be merged by the maintainer.

 # How to run the webpage on your local system